tqandrade/snmp-fiberhome/README.md

 ## getPonPortList()

 **Description:** Returns an array with the relevant information from all PON ports in the OLT.
+If unable to connect to OLT, the return is `false`.

 **Function signature:**